 Air is a happy combination of Meno and Trawangan and perfect for any couple traveling through Indonesia.
 Resorts on the island share the weeknights making sure there is a party somewhere every night but most of the island goes quiet by about 10 or 11 pm.
 You’ll find lots of families exploring Gili Air unlike the other two and it’s perfectly situated near the mainland in case you want to take a bigger excursion to Mount Rinjani!
 For a more in depth look at what to do on Gili Air check out my original post on my website, www.LiveTravelTeach.com

 Alright, so hopefully that’s helped you pick which Gili island you want to visit.
 The good news is that all of these great activities are available on each island so wherever you go you can enjoy it all!
 Now, on to the good stuff.
+To get around the islands, you will need to catch boats.
+I recommend checking the 12go website to check all busses and ferry schedules while in Indonesia.
+Alternatively, the Skyscanner App has a wealth of incredible deals in case you want to travel around and see more of Indonesia.

 Editor’s Note: If you’re looking for ideas on where to stay in the Gili Islands, check out our post to see our recommendations